LoginRadius/docs/content/guide/manage-organizations/index.md

 2. You can perform the following actions:

    * Edit template content.

+       >**Note:** Add the `org_name` query parameter to the existing reset password URL.
+For more details, refer to the underlined parameter in the screen below.

    * Reset the template to its default content.
    * Send a test email using the configured template.
 You can only send a test email if the required email configuration has been done as explained in <a href="https://www.loginradius.com/docs/developer/guide/setup-your-smtp-provider" target="_blank">SMTP Configuration</a>.

+       >**Note:** Organization users can reset their account password by clicking the link from the received email.
+Upon resetting the password, the user is redirected to their organization's login page.

    These actions are available in the action bar highlighted in the image below:

    ![alt_text](images/template-actions.png "image_tooltip")

 3. When editing a template, you can update the following: